 The Maine Ulster-Scots Project mission is to promote awareness of Maine’s Scots-Irish heritage and to gather, save, and share the stories of Maine’s Scotch-Irish families.
-Since 2006, we have led the effort to examine the Scots-Irish Identity in Maine from its earliest arrival to present day.
+Since 2006, we have led the effort to examine the Scots-Irish identity in Maine from its earliest arrival to the present day.

 MUSP brings together avocational historians and academia to explore stories and opportunities for bringing Scots-Irish influence out of the shadows of British colonial settlement.
 We work together to learn about challenges to understanding this migration, uncovering complex genealogy of the early settlement, exploring the impact in the foundation of local politics and the conflict with the indigenous community, while uncovering the legacy of this group to the character of Maine.